In this example collected on the Internet in 2001:

 (Elroy Willis later penned a follow-up article describing his reactions to his original story's becoming mistaken for a genuine news report.)

-“The Rapture” refers to a time when Jesus will return to claim the faithful.
+"The Rapture" refers to a time when Jesus will return to claim the faithful.
 On that day, Christians dead and alive will be drawn up into the clouds to meet Him.
 A recurrent theme in descriptions of this event involves their floating up through the air, irresistibly drawn as if to a holy magnet.
-It’s this image which fuels the “mistaken Rapture” piece, spurred by the twelve helium-inflated sex dolls heading skyward.
-The joke may be lost on those whose religions do not teach about The
+It's this image that fuels the "mistaken Rapture" piece, spurred by the twelve helium-inflated sex dolls heading skyward.
+The joke may be lost on those whose religions do not teach about The Rapture — for them, this story might seem an oddball bit of humor; not quite the belly laugh it is for those of us who have been taught to expect to see this flight to Jesus first-hand.

 |The Rapture Defined|